Particles, Hadrons, Energy, Nuclei, Instrumentation, Imaging, Cosmos et Simulation (PHENIICS)

 PHENIICS covers a vast panorama of research subjects, from the most fundamental to applied sciences.
 Specifically, the major themes of PHENIICS are:

-- The Nuclear Fuel Cycle, Radioprotection, and Radiochemistry
+- Sciences for Nuclear Fuel Cycle, Radioprotection and Radiochemistry

 Rooted in the world-renowned expertise of the Paris-Saclay institutes, the doctoral school proposes courses, seminars, and exchanges around these thematics.
 This diverse scientific spectrum within the same academic program encourages interactions among students and researchers with different specialities but shared fudamental interests.
 The comprehensive academic offering from the internationally renowned institutes of Paris-Saclay is unique, and attracts the top students from around the world.